pokt-network/docs/paths/governor/claim-your-vote/node-runner-path.md

 ### Satellite

-Maintain a dispatch node and have 3 (BrightID) Verified Netizens or Pocket core team members vouch that they have included you in their dispatch list.
+Maintain a dispatch node and have 3 Verified Netizens or Pocket core team members vouch that they have included you in their dispatch list.

 ### Seedbank

-Maintain a seed node and have 3 (BrightID) Verified Nodégés or Pocket core team members vouch that they have included you in their seed list.
+Maintain a seed node and have 3 Verified Nodégés or Pocket core team members vouch that they have included you in their seed list.

 ### Relay\_Station